 Across-the-board salary increases, automatic (table-driven) increases, temporary part-time hires for certain grant funded programs and status changes involving multiple employees in a single department may be accomplished by other approved documents (computer generated) reports or memorandum describing the action fully and noting the same approvals).
 In such cases, a copy of the document will be placed in the file of each affected employee.
 The following chart shows various personnel actions for which an Employee Status Change form is required and the authorization level required.

+DEPT. HR CITY MAYOR'S

-ACTION DEPT. DIRECTOR HR DIRECTOR CITY MANAGER MAYOR'S OFFICE
+ACTION DIR RECTOR DIRECTOR MANAGER OFFICE

-Terminations:

-Resignation √ ✓
+✓ \checkmark

-Disciplinary Action ✓ ✓ ✓ \checkmark
+signation ∨ ✓ ✓ ✓ ✓ ✓

+Disciplinary Action ~ v

-Disability ✓ ✓
+Disability √ ✓

-Retirement √ ✓
+tirement ✓ ,

 Unsatisfactory Probation √ ✓ ✓ ✓

-Layoff/Reduction in Force √ ✓ ✓ \checkmark
+yoff/Reduction in Force ✓ ✓ ✓ ✓

-Death of employee ✓ ✓
+ath of employee ✓ ✓

-End of summer program ✓
+d of summer program \checkmark

+d of Temporary Assignments ✓ ✓

+ver began Work

-Salary Adjustments:
+ry Adjustments:

-Alternate rate (NUNU Only) \checkmark ~ ~ ✓
+ernate rate (NUNU and PD \checkmark \checkmark \checkmark \checkmark

+nmand Staff Only)

+f may only work in the alternate tion for 60 days

-EPAS Increase ✓ ✓ ✓ \checkmark
+EPAS Increase ✓ ✓ ✓ ✓

+• • ▼ ✓

-Salary Adj.
-NOT EPAS ✓ ✓ ✓ ✓
+alary Adj.
+NOT EPAS • v • v

+empstaff changes •

-Other Status Changes:
+er Status Changes:

-Career Ladder ✓
+reer Ladder \checkmark

-Suspension w/out Pay ✓ ✓ ✓ \checkmark
+Suspension w/out Pay • ✓ ✓ ✓ ✓

-Suspension-leave in lieu \checkmark \checkmark \checkmark \checkmark
+Suspension-leave in lieu √ ✓ ✓ ✓

-Transfer \checkmark
+ansfer ✓

-Reorganization \checkmark ✓ \checkmark \checkmark
+organization ✓ ✓ ✓ \checkmark

-60% Salary Continuation \checkmark \checkmark
+50% Salary Continuation ✓ ✓

-Reclassification \checkmark \checkmark
+classification \checkmark ✓

-Title Change Only \checkmark
+le Change Only \checkmark

-Leave of Absence (LOA) \checkmark \checkmark
+ave of Absence (LOA) ✓ ✓

-FMLA \checkmark \checkmark
+FMLA \checkmark ✓

-Return from LOA \checkmark \checkmark
+turn from LOA \checkmark \checkmark

-Other ✓ Each situation will be evaluated by the Human Resources Department and approval level will be recommended to the City Manager.
+ther ✓ Each situation will be evaluated by the Human Resources Department and approval level will be recommended to the City

+ther Department and approval level